-Women have molestation, sexual harassment laws in their favor too that can deal with offenses that do not involve so-called ‘intercourse’ but a man/boy doesn’t have anything.
+Women have molestation, sexual harassment laws in their favour too that can deal with offences that do not involve so-called ‘intercourse’ but a man/boy doesn’t have anything.
 IPC 377 protects a man or a woman from other men but this section NEVER protects a man from a nymphomaniac woman.

 We have many cases in the west where men were reportedly raped by women and those women were punished.
 Since in India this is not even recognized as a crime, we are yet to see men/boys coming forward and reporting such crime.
 As a nation, if we fail to recognize this as a crime, then many men and boys will have to end their lives without even seeking justice or reporting the crime and that is why we need all our laws and specifically this law to be gender-neutral.
 Else many mothers will lose their sons, their husbands, their brothers and feminist groups claiming these suicides as mere ‘farmer suicide’ (in a recent national debate, one leading feminist leader termed 64000+ suicide of married men as” farmer’s suicide”).